f0rt3hlulz/go_telegram_devops_bot/README.md

 Go-based Telegram bot that quizzes you with mid-to-senior DevOps interview questions.
 It supports an automatic schedule (every 30 minutes by default), on-demand questions, topic filtering, and spoiler-protected answers so you can self-assess.

 ## Features
-- Telegram quiz polls with spoilered explanations so you can answer interactively and reveal feedback in the same message.
+- Single-message quizzes with inline answer buttons and spoilered explanations, so everything stays in one Telegram message.
 - Inline "Next question" button to queue a fresh quiz without typing commands.
 - Token usage and cost estimates per generated question, plus `/stats` to see totals since startup.
 - Telegram typing indicator while questions are being generated so you can see progress.